The Toxic Effect of Improvisation on a Consulting Firm’s Performance

 The Root Cause of Improvisation in Consulting

-Improvisation is not an inherently bad thing.
+Improvisation is not inherently bad.
 Every consulting project involves a certain degree of improvisation.
-Some built-in flexibility is what allows consulting firms to continuously deepen and sharpen their expertise.
+Built-in flexibility allows consulting firms to continuously deepen and sharpen their expertise.

 The problem is when improvisation takes over.
-When a prospect asks for yet another “something”, the consultancy says yes, even when there is no defined proposition behind it.
+When a prospect asks for yet another “something”, the consultancy says yes, even when there is a well-defined process behind it.

 And the root cause of it?
 The lack of a strong consulting value proposition: issue-led, outcome-driven, and client-specific.